 The Hop On Hop Off Rome tour is actually perfect for families visiting Rome with kids.
 Here are a few of my tips for using the Hop On Hop Off Rome tour for getting around Rome.

-Calculate the value to you
+Calculate the value of tour to you

 Tickets for the Hop On Hop Off Rome tour range from 23 euros for an all-day ticket, to 34 euros for a 72 hour ticket.
 Children over five are half price.
 You can get on the buses any time of day between the hours of 9am-5pm from October to May, and 9am-7pm from June to September.